wdi-sg/project-1/README.md

 <img src="images/project1-wireframe/game-design.jpg" alt="wireframe" width="600">

-Constructed base of div.
-Its a 13 x 13 grid.
-A portion of the (x, y) axis will be block wall while the other will be paths for player to travel.
+* Constructed base on multiple div.
+* Its a 13 x 13 grid.
+* A portion of the (x, y) axis will act as walls while the rest will be paths for player to travel.
+* A certain (x, y) axis will be spots use for restarting the game

 ---